RapidSoftwareSolutions/APISmash_GiphyTwilio_TextAGif/ReadME.md

+#Text A GIF Project: Giphy and Twilio API Smash#

 (adapted from a [RapidAPI blog post](http://blog.rapidapi.com/2016/12/07/giphy-and-twilio-text-a-gif-project-api-smash/) )

 We're starting a series where we smash two APIs together to make a project.
 Today?
 We're putting together GIPHY and Twilio to make "Text A GIF" program that texts someone a GIF based on a user-inputed phrase.